Rimowa: History

 In 1898, Paul Morszeck and Heinrich Görtz founded the company under the name Görtz & Morszeck.
 By 1900, Paul Morszeck remained as the sole director of the company.
 In 1931, his son, Richard Morszeck, became involved in the company and registered the trademark Rimowa at the Reich Patent Office in Berlin.
 "Rimowa" is an acronym for Richard Morszeck Warenzeichen (with Warenzeichen meaning trademark).

 In the 1930s, a fire in their factory burned most of their materials, leaving only aluminum.
 As a result, the company used metal for cases, which would become a signature of the brand.
 In 2000, the company introduced polycarbonate in box construction.

 In October 2016, Rimowa joined the LVMH Group and became its first German subsidiary, with Alexandre Arnault becoming CEO of the company.
 LVMH acquired an 80% stake for 640 million euros.
 Chief Brand Officer Hector Muelas and London branding design studio Commission created a new visual identity.
 In January 2021, Hugues Bonnet-Masimbert became CEO, coinciding with the launch of the brand's first line of backpacks and travel bags.

 Rimowa produces its products entirely in its own factories in Germany, Czech Republic, and Canada.
-Rimowa cases are known for being very expensive, with pre-tax retail prices for aluminum cases ranging from approximately $1,500 - $10,000 USD.
+Rimowa cases are known for being very expensive, with pre-tax retail prices for aluminum cases ranging from approximately US$1,550 to US$10,025.